Probate Q&A Series

 A personal guarantee is a contractual promise by a third party to pay a debt if the primary borrower cannot.
 In a North Carolina probate estate, a creditor may present a claim against the estate under N.C.
 Gen. Stat. § 28A-15-1.
 The existence of a personal guarantee does not alter the basic classification of the debt in probate.
 It remains an unsecured claim unless the creditor holds collateral.

 North Carolina law ranks claims against an estate in a strict order.
-After administrative costs and funeral expenses, general unsecured claims share pro rata.
+After administrative costs and funeral expenses, general unsecured claims share pro rata within their class.
 A personal guarantee does not jump ahead of other unsecured debts.
 Under N.C.
 Gen. Stat. § 28A-15-2 and § 28A-15-4, an executor must verify all claims and distribute available assets according to priority.

 When a creditor holds a personal guarantee, the creditor has two separate rights: